What is the Soroptimist mission?

 Soroptimist members pay dues at three levels—club, region and federation.
 Club administration, projects and programs are financed through club-level membership dues, which are set by each individual Soroptimist club.
 Each Soroptimist region also determines its own dues and fees based on region-level activities and projects.

-What other financial obligations do members have?
+Q: What other financial obligations do members have?

-Aside from dues, there are no other required financial obligations.
+A: Aside from dues, there are no other required financial obligations.
 However, one of the main obligations of Soroptimist clubs is to raise money to support our programs and events.
 Here are a few examples of potential financial obligations you will want to consider:

 • Cost of meals for club meetings.
 There is currently no set meal fee, however we do meet at a restaurant for our business meetings once per month.
 Each member is responsible for her own meal, if she wishes to order.